-Kathryn Mahady, the partner who has run our bankruptcy department for six years, is very experienced in and knowledgeable about the ins and outs of Chapter 7 bankruptcy.
+Kathryn Mahady, the partner who has run our bankruptcy department for six years, is experienced in and knowledgeable about the intricacies of Chapter 7 bankruptcy.
 Her goal is for your bankruptcy process to be as smooth as possible.

 We charge a total of $2085 to file a Chapter 7 bankruptcy, which consists of a $335 filing fee, which we pay to the Bankruptcy Court for you, and $1750 in attorney’s fees.
 In addition to this $2085 payment to us, you will also need to take two different credit counseling programs, which cost a total of about $50.